Another Testament? of Jesus Christ — Rich Kelsey

 “And as I spake concerning the convincing of the Jews, that Jesus is the very Christ, it must needs be that the Gentiles be convinced also that Jesus is the Christ, the Eternal God.”
 (2 Nephi, 26:12)

-That 2 Nephi text is noteworthy because Christ’s Apostles learned that the gospel was open to the Gentiles only after the New Testament Church was established.
-Holy men in the Book of Mormon understood that the gospel would be open to the Gentiles a whopping 577 years before Christ’s apostles did!
+Why is it that holy men in the Book of Mormon understood the gospel would be open to the Gentiles, 577 years before Christ’s apostles did?

 Also, the Book of Mormon claims that believers in Christ were called Christians, 72 years[1] before Jesus was born: